Remnants of my Father

 Life.
 It's yours.
 Go all in.

-*My father lived past 100.
+*My father lived to 101.
 He donated himself to the University of Washington science department.
 The University of Washington picked him up the morning after his departure.
-We were told that he would be returned to us when the studies were completed.
-After about a year, my sister called to check on him and to inquire about when he was coming home.
+We were told that he would return when the science studies were completed.
+After a year, my sister called to check on him and to inquire about when he was coming home.
 The person on the other line told her, He is still teaching the students, but he might be done soon.